Food industry in Azerbaijan

 Food industry in Azerbaijan is a branch of industry that processes, prepares, preserves and packs agricultural raw materials with appropriate methods in the country.
 Regarding to the volume of industrial production agrarian (food, beverage and tobacco) ranked the first among the other procession industries.

 Cannery industry

 In 2003, the first cannery of the AzerSun Group of Companies - Caucasian Cannery started its activity in Khachmaz region.

+Recently new company Bizim Tarla started to produce variety of products and exporting to many countries including to USA.

 Bakery

 Production of bread and bakery products is mostly carried out in Baku.
 There are various bread and pasta factories in Baku: “Aghsu”, “Karmen”, “Mughan”, “Karabakh”, “№1” (Gilan Holding).

 Beverage industry

 One of the most popular beverages in Azerbaijan is pomegranate juice.
 In 2009, pomegranate juice named “Grante” (AzNAR, Goychay district) was awarded three gold medals at the 16th international food exhibition “Prodexpo 2009”.

 Furthermore, there are many companies specialized in the carbonated and non-gasified water sector: “Shollar”, “TAC”, “Khayal”,” Veysaloglu” and others.
 In Shahbuz and Nakhchivan, there are two mineral water enterprises: «Badamli», built in 1949 and «Sirab», built in 1976.
 On October 1, 1999, the "Pepsi-Cola" water production plant was opened in the village of Sulutepe (Baku).

 Azersun Holding and Beta Group of Companies account for 62.2% and 32.1% of tea market, respectively.
 Azerbaijan is popular with Lankaran tea.
 At the international competition held in Madrid in 2002, Azerbaijani tea was awarded the Gold Prize of Europe.
 Similarly, in 2005 at the competition «On Quality and Technology» Lankaran tea was awarded gold medal.
 Black tea accounts for 98% of tea production in Azerbaijan.

 There are wine and cognac factories in Gandja, Goychay, Shamkir, Khanlar, Shamakhi and Nakhchivan.
 In total, there are 60 brands of wines (“Bayan”, “Medrese”, “Novruzlu”, “Shamkhor” and others).
 Among 44 enterprises producing alcoholic beverages, 35 of them are focused on producing beer.